Sfas Emes (Zechuso Tagein Aleinu), Vayakheil and Parshas Hachodesh, 5631

 In 1871 (5631) — the year in which the Sfas Emes became the Gerer Rebbe — Parshas Hachodesh coincided with Shabbos Parshas Vayakheil.
-The Sfas Emes spoke on both topics.
-Perhaps because the Sfas Emes had so much to say on this double-decker Shabbos, his notes for this Shabbos are unusually cryptic.
+The Sfas Emes spoke on both topics..Faithful to the task of presenting the Sfas Emes’s ma’amarim from the beginning of his reign, we will see here Divrei Torah on both topics.
+Note further : perhaps because the Sfas Emes had so much to say on this double-decker Shabbos, his notes for this Shabbos are unusually cryptic.
 But here we go, for our best try.

 The parsha starts with “Vayakheil”.
 The plain, simple meaning of that word (i.e., its pshat pashut) here is that Moshe Rabeinu brought Bnai Yisroel together.
 From the context, it seems abundantly clear that the reason Moshe assembled the people was to tell them about building the Mishkan.
 But then — seemingly out of nowhere — Moshe Rabeinu transmits HaShem’s command that we observe Shabbos.
 What is the connection between the “bringing together” and the seemingly irrelevant command about Shabbos?
 The Sfas Emes answers, telling us that “coming together” or “bringing together “is what Shabbos is all about … For on Shabbos, all of a person’s powers and desires can come together to cling tightly to their Source — ultimately, HaShem.